-Typhoid is caused by two different species of Salmonella bacteria.
+Typhoid and paratyphoid are caused by two different serotypes of a Salmonella bacteria.
 It is common in countries with poor sanitation or untreated drinking water.
 Typhoid vaccination is strongly recommended for people visiting friends and family in less developed countries.

 Download